Get Today in Masonic History into your Inbox. Sign up today for one of our email lists!

 Jackson began his legal practice in Jonesborough, what is now Northwestern Tennessee.
 Jackson's legal education was scant at best.
 It was enough education though to allow him to practice frontier law, which consisted of land disputes.

 In 1822, Jackson was nominated by the Tennessee Legislature for President in the 1824 election.
 In the election there were 4 candidates.
-Due to some states not being able to vote, the popular vote went to Jackson and the electoral college votes were equally split over the four candidates that there was no clear winner.
+Due to some states not being able to vote, the popular vote went to Jackson and the electoral college votes were equally split over the four candidates, there was no clear winner.
 This left the election in the hands of the House of Representatives.
 In what was termed the "corrupt bargain" Adams was chosen by the house after, Henry Clay put his states support behind Adams.
-Many Jackson supporters felt that Jackson had been cheated out of his due.
+Many Jackson supporters felt he had been cheated out of his due.